NasalDaemon/Static-DI/docs/modules-example.md

 export struct Sessions
 {
-    // If implementing a node with data type dependencies, a nested
+    // If implementing a node with data type dependencies in its state, a nested
     // Node<Context> template class is needed to query the types in the graph template<class Context>
     struct Node : di::Node